ropensci/roweb3/content/blog/2025-09-29-news-september-2025/index.md

-The following four packages recently became a part of our software suite:
+The following five packages recently became a part of our software suite:

+-   [ssarp](https://docs.ropensci.org/ssarp), developed by Kristen Martinet: Create Species- and Speciation-Area Relationships using occurrence records or presence-absence matrices.
+It has been [reviewed](https://github.com/ropensci/software-review/issues/685) by Tom Matthews and Joel Nitta.

 -   [rixpress](https://docs.ropensci.org/rixpress), developed by Bruno Rodrigues: Streamlines the creation of reproducible analytical pipelines using default.nix expressions generated via rix for reproducibility.
 Define derivations in R, Python or Julia, chain them into a composition of pure functions and build the resulting pipeline using Nix as the underlying end-to-end build tool.
 Functions to plot a DAG representation of the pipeline are included, as well as functions to load and inspect intermediary results for interactive analysis.
 User experience heavily inspired by the targets package.
 It has been [reviewed](https://github.com/ropensci/software-review/issues/706) by William Michael Landau and Anthony Martinez.